-We have acted as special counsel to Molina Healthcare, Inc., a Delaware corporation (the "Company"), in connection with the initial public offering by the Company of up to 6,900,000 shares, including 900,000 shares subject to an over-allotment option (the "Shares"), of the Company's common stock, par value \$0.001 per share (the "Common Stock").
+We have acted as special counsel to Molina Healthcare, Inc., a Delaware corporation (the "Company"), in connection with the public offering by the Company of up to 2,505,200 shares, including 505,200 shares subject to an over-allotment option (the "Company Shares"), of the Company's common stock, par value \$0.001 per share (the "Common Stock").
+In connection with the offering by the Company, certain selling stockholders are offering up to 2,094,800 shares, including 94,800 subject to an over-allotment option of the Common Stock (the "Sellers' Shares").